taostat/taostats-docs/docs/Bittensor/subnet.md

 # Subnet Registration

 Anyone can register a new subnet provided they have a wallet containing the current subnet registration cost in tao.
-Once a Subnet is registered, it is given <<glossary:immunity>> from de-registration for 7 days.
+Once a Subnet is registered, it is given <Glossary>immunity</Glossary> from de-registration for 7 days.
 The period of immunity allows the new subnet to build trust and establish emissions without being de-registered in the event or further subnet registrations.

 In practice, many subnets build in the testnet prior to going "live" on the main bittensor chain.
 This allows miners and validators to test out the code, and find any issues that might arise.
 It also allows the subnet team to build awareness of the project, ensuring faster acceptance on chain, and (hopefully) higher emissions.